 The most reliable cost segregation studies are thorough and based on solid engineering.
 Be wary of providers offering suspiciously low prices, as this can be a red flag for a templated or “cookie-cutter” approach.
 These less detailed studies might not hold up under review and could leave significant savings on the table.
 A quality firm will “dig deep,” often performing in-person site inspections to accurately classify every asset.
 This hands-on method ensures you get the maximum tax benefits allowed.
 Don’t let a low price tag tempt you into cutting corners.
 Investing in a comprehensive study is one of the smartest tax strategies you can implement for your portfolio.

-Vet Their Reputation and Audit Support
+Check Their Reputation and Audit Guarantee

 Before signing any agreement, do your homework.
 Check online reviews and testimonials to get a sense of other investors’ experiences with the firm.
 A strong reputation built on positive client outcomes is a great indicator of quality service.
 Most importantly, confirm that the provider offers guaranteed audit support.
 This is non-negotiable.
 A reputable firm will stand by its report and defend its findings in the event of an IRS inquiry, at no extra cost to you.
 This guarantee shows they are confident in their methodology and committed to their clients’ long-term success.
 Don’t hesitate to ask direct questions about their process and what their audit support includes.